adelphi-ed-tech/au-courses/content/mlearning.md

 keep discussions on track (and civil if needed), and prompt/nudge your peers who seem to be falling behind.

-If you are leading an live class class (via zoom), you will essentially be the seminar or workshop leader for that week.
+If you are leading a live class, you will essentially be the seminar or workshop leader for that week.
 You should be very familiar with the readings and come to class with interesting questions and/or quotations from the texts that you believe will lead to fruitful discussions.
-If you are leading a workshop, you will work with the instructor to design activities for the rest of the class and you will present the tools and facilitate the activities.

-### Reading Responses (solo)
+### Reading Responses (individual)

 For most asynchronous weeks you will be asked to post a _reading response_ on Moodle.
 This is the main online interaction for this portion of this course.
 Your